SpencerMiller23/Ethereum-MultiSigWallet/README.md

 - [x] Integrate database for storing off-chain data about wallets
 - [x] List wallets in drawer that have the connected user as an owner
 - [ ] Implement wallet page
+- [ ] Add ability to receive other ERC20 tokens
 - [ ] Improve test coverage

 ## Useful links